African - American First Ladies of Distinction

 Lucy Stanton

-Lucy Stanton (1831 – 1910), an abolitionist and feminist, was the first to receive a four-year college degree from Oberlin College in 1850.
+Lucy Stanton (1831–1910), an abolitionist and feminist, was the first to earn a four-year college degree from Oberlin College in 1850 and passionately championed education for women.

 Charlotte Forten Grimke